LISBON BUCKET LIST & TRAVEL GUIDE

 Experience traditional Fado

 Fado is a Portuguese music genre that can be traced back to the 1820s and to Lisbon.
 It is characterised for being profoundly melancholic and is usually played in restaurants and bars.
 The best places to listen to Fado in Lisbon are: Clube de Fado, Senhor Vinho, Parreirinha de Alfama, Tasca do Chico & Tasca Bela.
+There are tons of places though, if you want to reserve online then you can do so here.

 LISBON BUCKET LIST